PaulWZZtoLA/Single-snapshot-Hyperspectral-Phasor-Camera-SHy-Cam/README.md

 and control points to apply local weighted mean-based registration *Goshtasby, Ardeshir, "Image registration by local approximation methods," Image and Vision Computing, Vol. 6, 1988, pp. 255-261.*

-The registered result is save as *OME.tif* file
+The registered result is save as *OME.tif* file.

 * linearunmixing.m